Universal properties of single particle excitations across the many-body localization transition: Abstract

 \section{Abstract}

 Understanding the nature of the transition from the delocalized to the many-body localized (MBL) phase is an important unresolved issue.
 To probe the nature of the MBL transition, we investigate the universal properties of single-particle excitations produced in highly excited many-body eigenstates of a disordered interacting quantum many-body system.
-In a class of one-dimensional spinless fermionic models, we study the finite size scaling of the ratio of typical to average values of the single-particle local density of states and the scattering rates across the MBL transition.
+In a class of one-dimensional spinless fermionic models with random disorder, we study the finite size scaling of the ratio of typical to average values of the single-particle local density of states and the scattering rates across the MBL transition.
 Our results indicate that the MBL transition in this class of one-dimensional models of spinless fermions is continuous in nature.
-The critical exponent $\nu$ with which the correlation length $\xi$ diverges at the transition point $W_c$, $\xi \sim |W-W_c|^{-\nu}$, satisfies the Chayes-Chayes-Fisher-Spencer(CCFS) bound $\nu \ge 2/d$ where $d$ is the physical dimension of the system.
-The transition point $W_c$ and the critical exponent $\nu$ do not change significantly with the range of interactions between fermions as long as the hopping is short range.
+For various ranges of interactions in the system, the critical exponent $\nu$ with which the correlation length $\xi$ diverges at the transition point $W_c$, $\xi \sim |W-W_c|^{-\nu}$, satisfies the Chayes-Chayes-Fisher-Spencer(CCFS) bound $\nu \ge 2/d$ where $d$ is the physical dimension of the system.
+We also discuss why the critical exponent obtained from finite-size scaling of the conventional diagnostic of many-body localization, the level-spacing ratio, strongly violates the CCFS bound while the single-particle density of states and scattering rates are consistent with the CCFS criterion.